gladkia/igvR/README.md

 colleagues for their fine work in igv.js, and their unfailing responsiveness to all requests and questions.

-Based upon the Bioconductor R package [BrowserViz](https://paul-shannon.github.io/BrowserViz/) - of which it is a subclass - **igvR** offers easy interactive visual exploration of genomic data from R:
+igvR is based upon the Bioconductor R package [BrowserViz](https://paul-shannon.github.io/BrowserViz/) - of which it is a subclass.
+It  offers easy interactive visual exploration of genomic data from R:

   -   Bed (annotation) and BedGraph (quantitative)